 Week Topic

 1 Introduction to Bond Market

 2 Basic Bond Pricing Concept

 Spot, Forward, and Par Rates

 3 Term structure of Interest Rate

 4 Duration, Convexity, and Other Basic Risk Measures

 5 Midterm Exam

 Empirical Approaches to Risk Metrics and Hedges

 6 Forwards and Futures

 7 Interest Rate Swaps

-Credit risk, credit analysis, & credit default swaps
+Credit risk, credit analysis, & credit default swaps0

 8 Portfolio management

 Review

 9 Presentation of Term Project

-The mid-term exam will happen during first class of week 5 during class hours.

-The end term exam will be conducted on April 21st, 2020 between 15:30 and 17:30 hours tentatively.
-The venue for both mid-term and end-term exams will be announced in due course of time.
+The mid-term exam will happen during first class of week 5 during class hours and the end term exam will be conducted after the conclusion of the 9 week classes.
+The venue for both mid-term and end-term exams and the exact date of the end term exam will be announced in due course of time.